We all have our funny, ridiculous, silly, or inspiring story on how we started out. I would be sharing my story on how I started out to code.

 Back then in secondary school, I was fascinated mostly in the sciences.
 As you might have guessed a lot of teaching and the pedagogy involved was mostly based on this:

-This seemed to go on for years, most times, to compensate my urge for practicality, I would go to the net and watch videos related to the concept that has been thought.
+This seemed to go on for years, most times, to compensate for my urge for practicality, I would go to the net and watch videos relating to the concept that has been thought.
 The process seemed to be going well and I was actually satisfied when I do this.
 This process really helped me in areas like physics.
 Visual learning is quite cool.

 I know these are quite simple but the art of programming was introduced late to us.
 And neither did I see any of my peers that had an interest in or knowledge about it.
-My teacher didn’t even have a practical understanding of it, just the theoretical knowledge about the basics in BASIC.
+My teacher didn’t even have a practical understanding of it, just the theoretical knowledge about the basics of BASIC.

 THE SEARCH BEGINS